DogEggz01/PostalExpansion/README.md

 | 24 | On'na |
 | 25 | Sen'na |
 | 21 | Chronos |
+- Aim is to let small boat have advantages in doing hard port.

 ### Spawn rule ###
 - At rep 3 you will receive 1 local and 1 world express mail mission.
 Rep 4 you will receive 2 each.
 Rep 5 three each.
 Rep 6+ still 3 each but you will have 1 guaranteed hard port mission for both local and world mission (so total 2).
 - Express Mail ignore all destination limit, means anywhere could be the destination, except Safforn.
+- Express mail mission always spawn with 1 package only
 - You can only get Express Mail mission at following port:
 | 15 | Fort Aestrin |
 | 18 | Siren Song |